christinazhangstudio/casa-del-big-dragon/Deploy nginx on Google Compute Engine.md

 use netstat via ssh (don't have to worry about priv issues)

-dokuwiki may complain about inaccessible /opt/www/data/*. can give ownershup to webserver (and not chmod 777 ha):
+dokuwiki may complain about inaccessible /opt/www/data/*. can give ownership to webserver (and not chmod 777 ha):

 ```
 sudo chown -R www-data:www-data /opt/www